 Are you wondering if your own post partum body changes could be diastais recti, and if they are what you can do about it?

 If so, you are in the right place.
-Too many of us have been told that our diastasis recti symptoms are just an unfortunate part of having babies that we have to live with and get used to.
-When in fact, these symptoms are almost always totally treatable at home, for a low cost.
+For many mothers today, struggling to feel comfortable in the postpartum body is the norm.
+When in fact, these discomforts are almost always totally treatable at home, for a low cost.

 I Tried To Ignore My Diastasis Reti Symptoms And This Is What Happened

 This post contains affiliate links.
 She Births Bravely participates in the Amazon Affiliate Program among others.
 Any purchases made from clicking on links in this post may result in the blog owner receiving a small commission.